schose/cloud_backup/README.md

 cloud backup for splunk
 ========================================

-This app will create backup of your apps and kvstore running in Splunk Cloud.
+This app will create backup of your apps and kvstore running in Splunk Cloud or onprem.

 #### Amazon S3 ####